hotosm/hotosm-website/README.md

 ## Website issues
 Please use the issue tracker at https://github.com/hotosm/hotosm-website/issues to report bugs, develop ideas, ask questions or give feedback.
+Hope this helps you.
 Thank you!